henry2004y/Vlasiator.jl/docs/src/log.md

 The function APIs are made to be consistent with [Analysator](analysator).

+The IOstream handle for the VLSV file requires some special attention.
+In the current implementation, once the meta data is read, the file stays open until one explictly says `close(meta.fid)`.
+On the Windows platform, it is not allowed to delete the file before the IO is closed.
+However, this is allowed in Unix, so be careful.

 ## Benchmarks

 Initial tests on getting one variable from a VLSV file: